AndrewVreeland/Reading-notes/class102/class4.md

 * A wireframe is a visual representation of the structure and layout of a web page, used to plan and design the user interface.

+## Things to Learn

+* I am not well versed with HTML at all I will need more practice to feel comfortable.